MicrosoftDocs/sdk-api/sdk-api-src/content/tbs/nf-tbs-tbsi_context_create.md

-The <i>pContextParams</i> parameter allows the caller to specify which TPM version (TPM1.2 or TPM2.0) it is designed for.
-For applications interacting with version 1.2 TPM only, a pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/tbs/ns-tbs-tdtbs_context_params">TBS_CONTEXT_PARAMS</a> structure can be provided, with the version field set to TPM_VERSION_12.
+The [TBS_CONTEXT_PARAMS](/windows/win32/api/tbs/ns-tbs-tbs_context_params)a> structure can be provided, with the version field set to TPM_VERSION_12.
-Applications interacting with version 2.0 TPM will pass a pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/tbs/ns-tbs-tdtbs_context_params2">TBS_CONTEXT_PARAMS2</a> structure, with the version field set to TPM_VERSION_20.
+Applications interacting with version 2.0 TPM will pass a pointer to a [TBS_CONTEXT_PARAMS2](/windows/win32/api/tbs/ns-tbs-tbs_context_params2)a> structure, with the version field set to TPM_VERSION_20.
 Set the reserved field to 0, and the <b>includeTPm20</b> field to 1.
 If the application is prepared to interact with a version 1.2 TPM as well (in case the system has no version 2.0 TPM), set the <b>includeTpm12</b> field to 1.

 If no TPM is present on the system, or the TPM version does not match those requested by the caller, <b>Tbsi_Context_Create</b> will return the TBS_E_TPM_NOT_FOUND (0x8028400) error code.
 Application programs must check for both versions and be able to interact with either TPM.